whonor/MINS/README.md

 # MINS
-Multi-Interest News Sequence model the code will upload soon.
+The implement of Multi-Interest News Sequence model.